sharperleinado/ADi-meals-mobile/README.md

 # ADi-meals-mobile
-A food web application that will serve the needs of users like Elon Musk, Baba Ijebu and co, This Food order web app consist of two buttons that is shown to the user after a successful login. the button are "food box" and "soup box"
+A food web application that will serve the needs of users like Elon Musk, Baba Ijebu and co.

+This Food order web app consist of two buttons that is shown to the user after a successful login. the button are "food box" and "soup box"
 A food box consist of the major African meal such as: "ewa aganyin", "pound yam and egusi soup", and others while the Soup box consist of major Nigerian soup such as: "egusi soup", "efo riro", "ewedu soup", and others.
 The Soup box category has three boxes a user can select food from, the boxes includes: mini, medium, and mega box.